-I’ve been feeling below par for a while.
+I’d been feeling below par for a while.
 I kept imagining reasons that might be so, but mostly I pushed the feeling aside.
-Monday morning while working out, I realized something was truly wrong.
+Then one morning while working out, I realized something was truly wrong.
 My trainer took me to the emergency room and after a bunch of tests, it emerged that I had blood clots in my lungs again.

 A lot of people don’t survive their first pulmonary embolism.
 I’ve now survived two.

 I am grateful: for the doctors and nurses at San Leandro Hospital, for CT scans and science, for my trainer Brittany, who did not let me shrug it off again, and for good health insurance.
 Without any one of those messengers of the Holy One, I might be dead now.